Robbins Geller Recognized as “One of the Country’s Best-Known Plaintiff Shops” by Benchmark Litigation

 Additionally, Benchmark Litigation named several Robbins Geller partners as California Stars, Litigation Stars, Local Litigation Stars, Future Stars, National Practice Area Stars, State Litigation Stars, Top Trial Lawyers and Top Trial Lawyers in California.
 Darren J. Robbins, Samuel H. Rudman, Spencer A. Burkholz, Luke O. Brooks, Danielle S. Myers, Randall J. Baron, David A. Rosenfeld, Lucas F. Olts and Daniel J. Pfefferbaum were all honored for their impeccable track records.

-Named a Benchmark California Star and a State Litigation Star, Robbins has served as lead counsel in more than 100 securities actions and has recovered billions of dollars for injured shareholders.
+Named a California Star and a State Litigation Star, Robbins has served as lead counsel in more than 100 securities actions and has recovered billions of dollars for injured shareholders.
 Benchmark lauded him for his work as “sole lead counsel, obtain[ing] a groundbreaking $215 million settlement for former HCA Holdings shareholders in [the largest] securities class action recovery ever in Tennessee.
 Reached shortly before trial was scheduled to commence, the settlement resolves claims that the Registration Statement and Prospectus HCA filed in connection with the company’s massive $4.3 billion 2011 IPO contained material misstatements and omissions.”
 Recently, Robbins led a shareholder derivative action brought by several pension funds in Community Health Systems, Inc., which yielded a $60 million payment to Community Health Systems, as well as groundbreaking corporate governance reforms.

-Rudman has been recognized as a Litigation Star, a National Practice Area Star and a Local Litigation Star for the practice area of Securities, among several others.
+Rudman has been recognized as a Litigation Star, a National Practice Area Star and a Local Litigation Star in the practice area of Securities, among several others.
 With 22 years of experience in securities practice, he is a former attorney with the SEC, and has recovered hundreds of millions of dollars for shareholders.
 Benchmark emphasized Rudman’s role as lead counsel on behalf of investors in Silverman v.
 Motorola, Inc., in which he recovered $200 million two months before the trial was set to begin.
 “This outstanding result was obtained despite the lack of an SEC investigation or any financial restatement,” extolled Benchmark.
 The publication also commended him for obtaining a $55 million recovery in Intercept Pharmaceuticals, which is believed to be the largest per-day recovery in the history of securities litigation.

 Not only has Benchmark named Burkholz a California Star, State Litigation Star, a Top 100 Trial Lawyer and a Top 20 Trial Lawyer in California, it also selected him as Plaintiff Attorney of the Year earlier in 2018.
 Burkholz has successfully prosecuted several high-profile securities class actions that resulted in historic recoveries for investors.
 He litigated the 14-year-long Household International case that resulted in “an eye-popping $1.6 billion settlement on behalf of shareholders of HSBC Finance,” and has also recovered billions of dollars for injured shareholders in cases such as Enron ($7.2 billion), WorldCom ($657 million), Countrywide ($500 million) and Qwest ($445 million).
 Burkholz has also been litigating Arkansas Teachers Ret.
 Sys. v.
 Goldman Sachs Grp., Inc., in which investors recently achieved class certification.
 The publication emphasized that Burkholz is “one of [the Firm’s] top guys in San Diego,” as well as one of the top trial attorneys in the field.